In Two Minds About Enhancing Your Long Term Care Protection? Here are 5 Facts That You Can't Ignore!

 So, what is stopping you from getting a supplement to enhance the ElderShield monthly payout benefit?
 The facts here are taken from actual statistics.

-The bulk of claimants are in their early 40s!
-The group between age 40 to 45 accounts for 38% of all claims received in 2016 by Aviva!
+Fact #1: The bulk of claimants are in their early forties.
 (Source: Aviva 2016 claims statistics)

 The top 2 causes for severe disability claims:

 - 12% Cancer

 - 50% of Aviva’s stroke claimants are women.

 - 80% of Aviva’s heart attack claims come from men.